pymor/pymor/docs/source/tutorial02.rst

 :mod:`pymor.models.iosys` module.

 There are many ways of building an |LTIModel|.
+Here, we show how to build one from custom matrices instead of using a discretizer as in :doc:`tutorial01` and the :meth:`~pymor.models.basic.InstationaryModel.to_lti` of |InstationaryModel|.
-Here, we will use its :meth:`~pymor.models.iosys.LTIModel.from_matrices` method, which instantiates an |LTIModel| from NumPy or SciPy matrices.
+In particular, we will use the :meth:`~pymor.models.iosys.LTIModel.from_matrices` method of |LTIModel|, which instantiates an |LTIModel| from NumPy or SciPy matrices.

 First, we do the necessary imports.